mrocklin/thesis/pattern-logpy.md

 #### Analysis

-While the demands for logic programming and term matching in our problem are significant, interactions between pieces are always limited to just a few lines of code.
+Interactions between mathematical, logical, and algorithmic pieces of our solution are limited to a few lines of code.
+Simultaneous expertise is only rarely necessary.

-Teaching LogPy to interact with SymPy and computations is a simple exercise.
+Teaching LogPy to interact with SymPy is a simple exercise.
 The need for simultaneous expertise in both projects is brief.
 Using LogPy to construct a term rewrite system is similarly brief, only a few lines in the function `rewrite_step`.

 By supporting interoperation with preexisting data structures we were able to leverage the preexisting mathematical logic system in SymPy without significant hassle.